Red Blood Cell Inclusion Bodies

 Howell-Jolly Bodies

 Howell-Jolly bodies are small, round inclusion bodies found within mature red blood cells (RBCs) on a peripheral blood smear.
-Their presence indicates a potential issue with the spleen, the organ responsible for filtering out these cellular remnants.
+The presence of Howell-Jolly bodies indicates a potential issue with the spleen, the organ responsible for filtering out these cellular remnants.

 • Tiny, Round Inclusion Bodies: Howell-Jolly bodies are quite small, typically ranging from 0.5 to 1.0 μm in diameter.
-They appear as round, dark purple structures within the cytoplasm of the RBC.
+They appear as round, dark purple structured inclusion bodies within the cytoplasm of the RBC.

-• Single or Multiple: Usually, only one Howell-Jolly body is present per affected RBC, but occasionally, multiple inclusion bodies might be seen in a single cell.
+• Single or Multiple Inclusion Bodies: Usually, only one Howell-Jolly body is present per affected RBC, but occasionally, multiple Howell-Holly bodies might be seen in a single cell.

 Howell-Jolly inclusion bodies in the red cells pointing to a potential problem in the spleen.